Using the 4Cs to Create Greater Opportunity for Critical Reflection

 Quick Writes and Snowballs

-Another activity that we’re really proud of is timed writing.
+Another 4C process that we’re really proud of is timed writing.
+It engages students in creativity and communication, as well as critical reflection.

 Usually these are two-minute, quick writes and students may or may not be given guidance to begin.
-They’ll be told there’s no right or wrong.
+They’ll be told there’s no right or wrong, they just need to write something during the two minutes.
+(Creativity and communication)

 Next, they’re asked to scrunch up their writing into a ‘snowball’.
 After outlining some safety rules, they’re allowed to throw these at each other like a snowball fight.
 This phase happens for a very limited time - usually a count down from 5 to 1.
 Once this time ends, they have to pick up a snowball.